Reduce Debian/Ubuntu screen brightness using /sys/class

 About /sys/class

 /sys/class is a virtual file system on Linux that exposes information about various kernel classes.
-It provides an interface to retrieve and edit information about different hardware components, drivers, and subsystems in the system.
-Each directory in /sys/class represents a different class of devices.
-And the files inside each directory provide information and control over the corresponding device.
-The data in /sys/class is dynamic and reflects the current state of the system.
+It provides an interface for retrieving and editing various info about different hardware components, drivers, and subsystems in a Linux system.
+Each directory inside /sys/class represents a different class of PC devices.

 Changing the screen brightness using /sys/class